 ACP – Commission on Atmospheric Chemistry and Physics

-The aim of this session is to provide a platform for research reports from all fields related to atmospheric sciences including biosphere–atmosphere exchange and interactions.
-The session welcomes contributions that focus on relevant aspects of atmospheric, surface, or ecosystem processes, which either influence atmospheric composition and climate or are influenced by them.
-Exchange and feedback processes are of key interest, but also case studies of specific chemical, physical or ecosystem processes are welcome, as well as insights from long-term monitoring and larger research infrastructures like ICOS-CH (Integrated Carbon Observation System, Switzerland).
+The aim of this session is to provide a platform for research reports from all fields related to biosphere–atmosphere interactions and exchange of greenhouse gases.
+The session welcomes experimental and modelling studies that focus on relevant aspects of surface or ecosystem processes, which either influence atmospheric composition and climate or are influenced by them.
+Exchange and feedback processes are of key interest, but also case studies of specific chemical, physical or ecosystem processes are welcome, as well as insights from long-term monitoring and larger research infrastructures like ICOS-CH.

-The session is suited to researchers working in the field of Climate Sciences, Atmospheric Physics and Chemistry, Physical Geography, Meteorology, Ecology and Agricultural Sciences.
-We especially encourage young scientists to present their Master theses or PhD projects, either in the oral or in the accompanying poster session.
+The session is suited to researchers working in the field of climate sciences, atmospheric physics and chemistry, physical geography, ecology and agricultural sciences.
+We especially encourage young scientists to present their PhD project or master thesis, either in the oral or in the accompanying poster session.